PNSPrajith/SPWPDW24/README.md

 # SPWPDW24
-This repository contains all the stuff learned in SPW-PDW 2024.
+This repository contains all the stuff done in SPW-PDW 2024.